twiss2k/pod-gateway/README.md

 # pod-gateway

-This container includes scripts used to route traafic from pods through another gateway pod.
+This container includes scripts used to route trafic from pods through another gateway pod.
 Typically the gateway pod then runs a openvpn client to forward the traffic.

-This container is typically used by the [pod-gateway]()
+This container is injected by the [gateway-admision-controller](../../../gateway-admision-controller) so that existing K8S PODs can be extended to route their trafic through a VPN.
+Check the [README](../../../gateway-admision-controller/blob/main/README.md) to learn how to use it.

 The connection between the pods is done via a vxlan.
 The gatway provides a DHCP server to let client pods to get automatically an IP.